My boyfriend had been telling me for years that he wanted to show me around his home country, Hong Kong (and Indonesia), early on in our relationship.

 Which Phones are Compatible with Airalo eSIMs?

-Before we talk about the Airalo Hkmobile eSIM to be used in Hong Kong specifically, you first need to know whether your phone can even support Airalo's eSIMs.
+Before discussing the Airalo Hkmobile eSIM to be used in Hong Kong specifically, you must know whether your phone can even support Airalo's eSIMs.

 Sure, your phone may support eSIM, but the local mobile operator and travel eSIM provider, like Airalo, first needs to certify a phone before the users can use their products.